 I’ve been a REV’IT!
 Ambassador for many years now and I absolutely love the Dirt Series line of adventure clothing.
 This gear is lightweight, comfortable and flexible and CE certified so that means it’s safe to wear on tarmac too.

 This season I am wearing the new body protector: the Nucleus Protector jacket.
 Because I will be crossing some high mountains, I am bringing the Component 2 H2O jacket.
 This jacket (but in black) kept me warm and dry in Alaska, so I am glad I have it with me again.
-Just in case I am facing some serious downpour or icy cold winds, the light weight rain jacket will be an extra layer to keep me dry.
-This is the upgraded Smock Barrier which REV’IT will release later in the year.
+Just in case I am facing some serious downpour or icy cold winds, the light weight Rain jacket Barrier 2 will be an extra layer to keep me dry.

 The Trousers Continent are pants that can be worn over the boots, to make sure water doesn’t run into my boots from the top, but if I want, I can also snuggle them inside the boot.